Overv/Open.GL/content/drawing.md

 Uniforms
 ========

-Apart from vertex attributes, there is another way to pass data to the shaders called *uniforms*.
+Right now the white color of the triangle has been hardcoded into the shader code, but what if you wanted to change it after compiling the shader?
+As it turns out, vertex attributes are not the only way to pass data to shader programs.
+There is another way to pass data to the shaders called *uniforms*.
 These are essentially global variables, having the same value for all vertices and/or fragments.
-For lighting calculations for example, you would have the position of the light as uniform `vec3`.
-To demonstrate how to use these, let's make it possible to change the color of the triangle without changing the shader code.
+For lighting calculations for example, you could have the position of the light as uniform `vec3`.
+To demonstrate how to use these, let's make it possible to change the color of the triangle from the program itself.

 By making the color in the fragment shader a uniform, it will end up looking like this: